 - Review your medications with your GP to assess whether any are contributing to LRP.
 Common culprits include:

 - Avoid eating within 4 hours of lying down.

 - Consider weight loss if you are overweight;

 - Elevate the head of your bed:

-- Try placing blocks under the head of the bed which can reduce reflux.
+- Try placing blocks under the head of the bed to raise it slightly, which can reduce reflux.

 In some cases, medications may be needed to control the symptoms associated with LPR.
 Dr Morrissey or your GP can prescribe these should they be necessary.